gerard2perez/ember-cli-crudtable/README.md

 **table-row**

 This template recives a full row which be iterated through the *model* property.
-The templace uses de **crud-cell** helper to determine which templete is goin to be rendered.
+The template uses de **crud-cell** helper to determine which templete is goin to be rendered.

 **table-update**

-This template is render inside the modal window and calls every tamplate labeled edit-cell-*datatype* this template also calls the **crud-edit-cell** helper in order to determine which template is goin to be rendered.
+This template is render inside the modal window and calls every template labeled edit-cell-*datatype* this template also calls the **crud-edit-cell** helper in order to determine which template is going to be rendered.

-##Hidding Edit,Delete,Create, Exports
+##Hiding Edit,Delete,Create, Exports
 All these commands can be hidden if you need just by setting to null their corresponding action in the handlebars herlper.

 ```